ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 CREATE DATABASE faveo;
 ```

-- Create a user called ‘faveo’ and its password ‘strong password’.
+- Create a user called ‘faveo’ and change the *strongpassword* with the password of your choice.

 ```sql
 CREATE USER 'faveo'@'localhost' IDENTIFIED BY 'strongpassword';
 ```

-- We have to authorize the new user on the faveo DB so that he is allowed to change the database.
+- Grant access to the faveo user to faveo Database.

 ```sql
 GRANT ALL ON faveo.* TO 'faveo'@'localhost';